MicrosoftDocs/powerapps-docs/articles/dev-enterprise-intro.md

 Develop custom APIs to connect to your organization's data and web services through PowerApps.
 [Learn more](register-custom-api.md)

+## Build Azure Functions

+Craft Azure Functions to extend apps with custom server-side logic.
+[Learn more](https://powerapps.microsoft.com/blog/using-azure-functions-in-powerapps/)

 ## Embed apps

 Embed apps directly into your website experiences to create integrated solutions, surfacing apps where people in your organization already do their work.
-[Learn more](dev-embed-apps.md)
+[Learn more](embed-apps-dev.md)

 ## Work with data using the Common Data Service SDK